hack3ric/mimic/README.md

 The following requirements need to be satisfied on every machine that would run Mimic:

+- Recent Linux kernel and headers, compiled with BTF (`CONFIG_DEBUG_INFO_BTF=y`) and BPF JIT (`CONFIG_BPF_JIT=y`) support
-- Recent Linux kernel: version >= 6.1 (with BPF enabled) is guaranteed to work
+  - Most distros enables them on 64-bit systems by default, and version >= 6.1 is guaranteed to work.
+On single-board computers with custom kernel, recompilation with these options enabled is probably needed.
+- libbpf, version 1.x
-- libbpf, version 1.x: `apt install libbpf1` or similar, depending on your Linux distro
+  - `apt install libbpf1` or similar, depending on your Linux distro

 To use Mimic, first load the kernel module which provides lower-level access of network packages for eBPF programs.
 If you use packaged version of Mimic (.deb), DKMS should compile it against current kernel automatically: